JumpmanYouKnow/PythonNotes/k8s Notes.md

 	- ReplicaSet: deploy pods as replica
 	- DaemonSet:  deploy pods based on spec, ensure each node get one replica.
 	- HorizontalPodsAutoscaler(HPA)
-	- Volume
+	- Volume Claim C
-	- Network Policy: Define a network policy to a pod like which pods are
+	- Network Policy: Define a network policy to a set of pods(by label) like which set of pods(by label) or users(by namespace) can access.

 ### Access pod(s) by service